Daniel-Tunde-Abbey/Daniel-Tunde-Abbey.github.io/README.md

 **Supply Chain Analysis Dashboard**
 ![image](Supply Chain 1.PNG)
-The Supply Chain Analysis Dashboard provides a comprehensive view of key supply chain metrics, including total revenue, product sales, stock levels, costs, and profit margins.
-It enables businesses to track revenue distribution across product types, assess supplier performance, analyze customer demographics, and evaluate shipping carrier contributions.
+The Supply Chain Analysis Dashboard was designed to provide a comprehensive overview of critical supply chain metrics, including total revenue, product sales, stock levels, costs, and profit margins.
+It was reported that businesses could use this dashboard to track revenue distribution across product types, assess supplier performance, analyze customer demographics, and evaluate shipping carrier contributions.

 [Read More](https://github.com/Daniel-Tunde-Abbey/Supply-Chain-Analysis-Dashboard)